Updated on: November 8, 2024

 Bitdefender also provides:

 I like Bitdefender’s VPN.
 It provides fast connection speeds, offers P2P support, uses unbreakable 256-bit AES encryption, has a strict no-logs policy, and comes with a kill switch.
 However, I don’t like that it’s limited to only 200 MB browsing data per day on most plans — Norton’s VPN comes with unlimited data on all of Norton’s 360 plans.
-It does let you make multi-hop connections, but for the moment this is restricted to mobile users.
+It does let you make multi-hop connections, which is a plus.

 Bitdefender’s secure web browser, Safepay, is really great.
 Safepay allows you to carry out secure online transactions and keeps hackers away from your personal data by blocking screenshots and automatically turning on Bitdefender’s VPN for added privacy.
 It also provides you with a virtual keyboard to prevent keylogging.
 I like using SafePay whenever I shop on my MacBook, as it gives me peace of mind.